threnjen/austin_housing_prices/README.md

 ##### What home elements from the listing descriptions are important to the price?

-> To determine features that we should highlight in the listings, we determine features that have some relevance to the home price.
-If they DO exist, these are features that we should definitely mention in our listing descriptions.
+> To determine features that we should highlight in the listings, we examine features that have relevance to the home price.
+If they DO exist, these features should be mentioned in our listing descriptions.

-> **Home features**: sprinkler system, hardwood, laminate, main (master on the main?), tankless water heater, stainless steel appliances, office, built ins, breakfast bar, washer/dryer, garden tub, wine cellar, gourmet kitchen, original, fire pit, marble
+> **Home features**: sprinkler system, pool, hardwood, laminate, main (master on the main?), tankless water heater, stainless steel appliances, office, built ins, breakfast bar, washer/dryer, garden tub, wine cellar, gourmet kitchen, fire pit, marble

 > **Location elements**: areas such as Barton and Zilker, easy access, conveniently located, restaurant, airport, nature, hiking, bike trail, walkable, lake

-> **Exterior words**: country, corner lot, view, south (facings), pool
+> **Exterior words**: country, corner lot, view, south (facings)

-> **Descriptive elements**: natural light (abundance, ton), open concept, move in ready, community, fresh paint, luxury, brand new, condo
+> **Descriptive elements**: natural light (abundance, ton), open concept, move in ready, community, fresh paint, luxury, brand new, original, condo

 > In this image, words are sized according to their importance for the model, showing us quite clearly the descriptors that matter.
 They should be used in the description, when accurate.
 ![important words](images/listing_words.png)